zwei4git/Google_store_search/README.md

 Date of plot: 02/09/2022

-*Note: Regarding spirit “store”, I want to clarify that under google trends page, at top related topics, spirit is actually searched as a beverage type, not necessarily a story name.
+*Note: Regarding spirit “store”, I want to clarify that under google trends page, at top related topics, spirit is actually searched as a beverage type, not necessarily a store name.